jeffreysbrother/tcg-prep/README.md

 # TCG Prep

-Reload Vagrant, ensure that all relevant repos are not in a detached head state (a common side effect of reloading Vagrant), and copy production site configs to your local site configs.
+Reload Vagrant, checkout previous branch if in a detached head state (a common side effect of reloading Vagrant), and copy production site configs to your local site configs.

 ### Installation